csswizardry/csswizardry.github.com/_posts/2025-07-25-the-extensibility-api.md

 very clearly, so I spent a couple of hours looking into it and here are the key takeaways.

+If you:

+* are interested in closely profiling specific, atomic parts of your application;
+* work in an organisation where different teams contribute different code to the same front-end;
+* need to gather rich (meta)data about key parts of your runtime;
+* provide or consume APIs;
+* maintain a third party package that could be traced, or;
+* are just interested in performance tooling…

+…then this article is for you.

 ## Making Your Code a First Class Citizen

 [Chrome’s DevTools](https://csswizardry.gumroad.com/l/perfect-devtools/) are